kubernetes/community/contributors/devel/sig-architecture/conformance-tests.md

 - optional features, eg: policy enforcement
 - cloud-provider-specific features, eg: GCE monitoring, S3 Bucketing, etc.
 - anything that requires a non-default admission plugin
+- features that are pending deprecation, eg: componentstatus

 Conformance tests are intended to be stable and backwards compatible according to the standard API deprecation policies.
 Therefore any test that relies on specific